SNBSLibs/Licensing.ActivationKeys/README.md

 }
 ```

 There are other (non-common used) members documented as XML in the code.
-(See also the unit tests from branch `tests`.
+(See also the unit tests from directory `Licensing.ActivationKeys.Tests`.
 They are a good documentation.)

 ### Using `LicenseValidator`